 What happens if there is no space for my child in their year group?

-Does my child have to start at the beginning of the Academic Year?
+Does my child have to start at the beginning of the academic year?

-Although the majority of children do join our main School at the start of the academic year we do understand that a change of house or other circumstances can mean that a family may not be in a position to join us until later on in the year.
+Although the majority of children do join our Pre-Prep at the start of the academic year we do understand that a change of house or other circumstances can mean that a family may not be in a position to join us until later on in the year.
 Therefore, children are welcome to join us at any time during the year.

 How are new children helped to integrate into school life?

-We pride ourselves on enabling children to settle in quickly to our School.
-Before joining the School, each child spends a day with their new class; this is a chance to become familiar with new routines, meet new teachers and forge friendships with peers.
-If a child is joining us in September they will be invited to attend our Moving On Afternoon where every child in School “moves up” and spends the afternoon in the classroom and with the class teacher they are going to be with from September.
-Each child is assigned a buddy to take care of them during their first few weeks of school and there is regular contact between parents and their child’s Class Teacher.
+We pride ourselves on enabling children to settle in quickly to our school.
+Before joining the school, each child spends a day with their new class; this is a chance to become familiar with new routines, meet new teachers and forge friendships with peers.
+If a child is joining us in September they will be invited to attend our Moving On Afternoon where every child in school 'moves up' and spends the afternoon in the classroom and with the class teacher they are going to be with from September.
+Each child is assigned a buddy to take care of them during their first few weeks of school and there is regular contact between parents and their child’s class teacher.

-What wrap around care provision do you provide?
+What wraparound care provision do you provide?

-We understand that family life can be extremely busy and we aim to provide parents with flexibility at the start and end of the School day, with wrap-around care available from 7.30am to 6pm.
+We understand that family life can be extremely busy and we aim to provide parents with flexibility at the start and end of the school day, with wrap-around care available from 7.30am to 6pm.

 We provide complimentary early-morning supervision for all pupils from 8am in our staff-run Early Bird’s Club.
 At an additional cost, we offer Breakfast Club from 7.30am serving hot and cold food, fresh fruit, cereals, toast and juices.

-After the close of the School day at 3.15pm, we provide complimentary Stay and Play until 3.45pm.
+After the close of the school day at 3.15pm, we provide complimentary Stay and Play until 3.45pm.

 From 3.45pm 6.00pm there is an optional Stay and Play Club at an additional cost where the children enjoy a host of fun and interactive activities such as crafts, Lego, Playdough, gardening, age appropriate exercise games, singing and stories.
 Children are given a snack at 3.45pm and a light supper at 5pm.